ikonstas-ds/framework-llm-public-services-recsys/README.md

-# A Framework for a Recommender System on Data-Centric Public Service Provision Using Large Language Models
+# A Framework for a Public Service Recommender System Based on Neuro-Symbolic AI

 ## 📖 Overview

 This repository contains the research paper and supporting materials for:
-***A Framework for a Recommender System on Data-Centric Public Service Provision Using Large Language Models***.
+***A Framework for a Public Service Recommender System Based on Neuro-Symbolic AI***.

 ---